Is your Org Chart ripping you off?

-Poor engagement hits the bottom-line in all sorts of ways – performance, retention, sick time… If, for example, your average retention period is 3.2 years, essentially, 30 percent of your ICs will be new every year.
-How long does it take to reach maximum ROI (return on investment) with these new hires?
-My clients tell me that before they installed an Organizational Cognizance approach and updated their org chart software to an org graph, OGraph, their people would spend three to four months just getting “up to speed” – understanding what they should be doing, who to turn to with questions, where the nondairy creamer is stored.
+Poor engagement and turnover hits the bottom-line in all sorts of ways – performance, retention, sick time, accidents, quality, efficiency… If, for example, your average employee retention period is 3.2 years, essentially, 30 percent of your Individual Contributors will be new every year.
+Consider how long does it takes for you to reach maximum ROI (return on investment) with these new hires?
+Our clients tell us that before they installed an Organizational Cognizance approach and updated their org chart software to an Org Graph, their people would spend three to four months just getting “up to speed” – understanding what they should be doing, who to turn to with questions, what customer they own.
 This is time when they’re not really earning or producing for the firm.
 In year two they reach 50 percent ROI, and at year three they get to 75 percent.
-It is only in year four that they can count on 100 percent capacity ROI.
+It is only in year four that they can count on 100 percent ROI.

 Imagine if you could shorten the hemorrhaging period and get ICs up to speed in two months, to 75 percent effective in twelve months, and to 100 percent by the end of year two.
-Assuming your retention stays at 3.2 years, (and, by the way, it won’t with Organizational Cognizance – it will improve to four and five years) you will enjoy a permanent 15 percent gain in employee productivity.
-That’s FIFTEEN PERCENT straight to your EBITDA.
+Assuming your retention stays at 3.2 years, (and, by the way, it won’t with Organizational Cognizance – it will improve to four and five years) you will enjoy a permanent 120 percent ROI gain in employee productivity.
+That’s straight to your EBITDA.

 At Layline Inc, a successful dot-com business we started many years ago, during orientation we always assigned a second-year Coach who immediately taught every new crew member how to navigate MOM (our product and order system) and DAD (our searchable tribal knowledge intranet).